-- Amenities for the visitors to the zoological park include Drinking Water Kiosks, Toilet Complexes, Parking Areas, Visitor Cottages, Restaurants, Cloak Rooms, Wheel Chairs, First Aid Facilities, Battery Operated Vehicles, Guide Maps, Souvenir Shop, Baby Care House, etc.
+- Amenities for the visitors to the zoological park include Drinking Water Kiosks, Toilet Complexes, Parking Areas, Visitor Cottages, Restaurants, Cloak Rooms, Wheel Chairs, First Aid Facilities, Battery Operated Vehicles, Guide Maps, Souvenir Shop, a Baby Care House, etc.

 Experience of visiting Nandankanan

 Like me, if you wish to watch the animals, read a bit about them, observe them, don’t hire a guide.
-They are generally in a hurry to finish off with a visitor and move onto the next.
+They are generally in a hurry to finish off with a visitor and move on to the next.
 Sure, they have to take care of their income.
 They can be handy if you want a quick round of the park.

 When we visited the Sloth Bear was playful with look-alike visitors!
 A Lioness was roaring unmindful of the humans across the barricades.
 So while the visitors were trying to encourage the Bear for more action/poses, they were quiet and mindful of the Lion.

 Tigers and Leopards were typical of their nature solitude, away from the visitors.
 The Tigers were resting in shades of the trees, the Leopards were resting on the branches of the trees.
 It took some time to find them out there.
-Visitors who could notice them earlier pointing towards them to help the rest of us.
+Visitors who could notice them earlier pointed towards them to help the rest of us.